Local RCMP make a high-risk arrest - FortSaskOnline.com

 Justin Carlson (28) and Jonathan Lagace (38) are both facing a number of charges, including carrying a concealed weapon, possession of a weapon for a dangerous purpose, weapons possession contrary to an order and possession of methamphetamine.

-Carlson is scheduled to appear in court in Fort Saskatchewan on March 28, while Lagace is scheduled to appear in court in Boyle on Tuesday (Mar.12).
+Carlson is scheduled to appear in court in Fort Saskatchewan on March 28, while Lagace appeared in court in Boyle on Tuesday (Mar.12).